Social Media During a Crisis- Crisis Marketing

 Before you hit the Share button, think about your comments.
 People like people.
 Social media users follow people they can identify with.

 A strong caption will cause intrigue.
-After that, it’s down to your tone of voice to keep the reader reading.
+After that, it’s down to your tone of voice to keep the reader reading which Content Marketing Services can help you with.
 Think about any social media channels you follow.
 The chances are that you follow them because you can identify with them.
 They use language that resonates with you.
 Quite often, you’ll find the person who wrote the post is writing as themselves, using language they would use every day.
 If you were stuck in a lift with somebody who voiced one-sided opinions and used superfluous language in an attempt to impress you, you’d probably tune them out.
 Tuning out is what we do when we scroll through all those negative comments.

 Make A Difference